 Yes.
 The Government has issued the following guidance on EU citizen's rights:

-In advance of the UK’s exit from the European Union (EU), scheduled to take place on 29 March 2019, the UK government has committed to protect the rights of EU citizens and their family members currently living in the UK.
+In advance of the UK’s exit from the European Union (EU), the UK government has committed to protect the rights of EU citizens and their family members currently living in the UK.
 This includes the right to live, work and access public services such as healthcare and benefits.
 To retain these rights, EU citizens must apply for either “settled status” or “pre-settled status” under the EU Settlement Scheme by 30 June 2021.